Bella Hadid's Alleged Stalker Arrested After She Spots Him Outside of Her Apartment

 BACKGRID

-As Fashion Week was in full swing on Thursday in New York City the supermodel had her security call the police on a 37-year-old suspected stalker, TMZ reported.
-While a New York police department spokesperson could not confirm the identity of the victim, they did tell E!
+As Fashion Week was in full swing on Thursday in New York City, the supermodel called the police on a 37-year-old suspected stalker, E!
+News has learned.
+A New York police department spokesperson told E!
 News the man had been arrested Thursday night after a 21-year-old female victim arrived to her apartment and allegedly saw him standing in front of her building with the intent to annoy and harass her.

 According to the spokesperson, the suspect had been following the woman on social media and sending her unwanted messages and videos threatening her and her family and that she was in fear of her safety.